Capitalized terms have the meaning that appears when hovered out.

 3.13 Your rights

-(d) Right to restriction: You have the right to obtain from BCF the restriction of processing in some circumstances.
+(d) Right to restriction: You have the right to obtain from the restriction of processing in some circumstances.

-(g) Complaints: If you believe that your data protection rights may have been breached, you have the right to lodge a complaint with the applicable supervisory authority, or to seek a remedy through the courts.
+(g) Complaints: If believe that your data protection rights may have been breached, have the right to lodge a complaint with the applicable supervisory authority, or to seek a remedy through the courts.

-You may, at any time, exercise any of the above rights, by contacting the CPO or using our contact form.
+You may, at any time, exercise any of the above rights, by contacting the or using our contact form.

 3.13.2 Access to Information